I love that quote above because it rings so true.

 - What are your dreams and how are you going to make them happen?

 These are all things to look at and remind yourself of when you get those days it all seems too much and you don't know what you're doing and why you're doing it.

 Setting yourself weekly, monthly and yearly goals is super important.

-They keep you focused and driving your blog to where you want it to go.
+They keep you focused and drive your blog to where you want it to go.

 Productivity Tip #32 – Stop feeling guilty

-Guilt is really bad for your productivity, because it can hinder you taking action on anything.
+Guilt is really bad for your productivity because it can hinder you from taking action on anything.

 As mums, we're always feeling guilty about something.